 So with that said, I want to talk about what I believe is the most important factor upon which a successful marriage is built.
-There is one factor that I believe will contribute to your success more than anything else in marriage.
+There is one factor that I believe will contribute to your success in marriage more than anything else.
 This one commitment, if you keep it, won’t lead to a perfect marriage at all times – but it will certainly lead to one that is long-lasting and fulfilling for many years to come.

 One of the biggest problems in marriage is when a couple is fighting and each one refuses to change because they are waiting for their spouse to change first.
 For example:

 “He needs to stop yelling and if he does, then I’ll start being nice to him again.”

 (his response) “Well, I’ll stop yelling when she stops nagging and pushing my buttons like that.”

 (and usually from there it goes to) “Pushing your buttons?
 I’ll show you what pushing buttons means!
 If you don’t get your act together, you’ll find out exactly how many buttons I can push at once!”

 And so on and so forth.
 It just keeps going from bad to worse.